alex92204/Modulo-Create-Server-Resource-Pack/README.md

 # Modulo Create Server Resource Pack
-- Please only use this to add custom models!
+- Please only use this to add custom models or sounds!
 - Commits will be applied and reloaded automatically!
 - A very basic example is provided so you can copy that.